 The stakes and potential opportunities for YouTube success have never been more clear.
 Popular YouTubers Hannah Hart and Grace Helbig recently starred in the comedy Dirty 30 while Issa Rae, creator of the popular YouTube show Awkward Black Girl, launched her new show Insecure on HBO—which has already gotten a full renewal order for 2017.

 Of course, the majority of YouTube producers operate with small or nonexistent budgets, which is why we’ve chosen to highlight the best stock music tracks for YouTube, including awesome intros and outros.

 From Serial and Radiolab to How Did this Get Made? and Startup, podcasts are here to stay and only gaining in popularity.
 Harkening back to the Golden Age of Radio, this recent re-emergence in audio-only media has highlighted the important role that sound editing plays in effective storytelling.

 A podcast’s theme music is essential for branding and setting the scene, and a fitting intro provides either the emotional grip or levity that podcasters rely on when developing an initial rapport with listeners.
-Podcasts also employ subtler uses of sound, including foley effects and looping tracks that provide listeners with emotional cues.
-A rhythmic beat can build tension as the plot thickens, or a gentle musical ambience creates a clean segue between segments in a program.
+Podcasts also employ subtler uses of sound, including foley effects and music tracks that provide listeners with emotional cues.
+A rhythmic beat can build tension as the plot thickens, or a gentle musical ambiance creates a clean segue between segments in a program.